 Every year, a group of horse riders climbs this same road, to honor the beauty of this area and all the soldiers who died here.
-It’s a different way to experience Italy, looking at it through the ears of a beautiful horse.
+It’s a different way to travel in Italy, looking at it through the ears of a beautiful horse.
 Fernando, from Crete Gialle, plans everything at least one year in advance, to make sure that horses and riders can have a safe trip.
 If you’re spending three of four days in Rome you can easily add a day trip to Crete Gialle, it’s easy to get there using the train!

 The horses pant as they climb up the ridge on the way that goes from the Mainarde mountains to mount Marrone, one of the most difficult parts of this trip.
 To get up to the mountain pass, the riders have to be extremely careful to guide their horses on safe paths: no one speaks, all you can hear up there is the rustling of leaves, rocks rolling down the ridge, the wind singing its song.
 The silence is not only due to the difficulty of this part of the journey, but it’s a way to honor the soldiers, some as young as 16, who fought, suffered and died on this road, trying to bring peace into a world that was tortured by a horrible war.

 The idea of riding along the Gustav Line started as a way not to forget what took place here, and at the same time to explore this wild part of Italy in a different, eco sustainable way.
 Crete Gialle, a small family ranch between Campania and Lazio in Italy, created and promoted this event a few years ago.
 From the 3-11 June, a good nine days on horseback, riders from all over Europe meet in Ortona to challenge themselves on this long, windy road.